88-degrees/Book-of-Changes/appendix02s1.md

 2. 'The good fortune and every possible advantage attending the advance (of the subject of the second line), in company (with the subject of the first),' arises from the fact that those (to whom the advance is made) are not yet obedient to the ordinances (of Heaven).

-3. 'He (shows himself) well pleased to advance:'--his position is not that appropriate to him.
+3. 'He (shows himself) well pleased to advance:' -- his position is not that appropriate to him.
 'If he become anxious, however, about his action,' his error will not be continued.

 4. 'The freedom from error consequent on the